rodrigobritez/PetsGoHome/README.md

 As a <b>Organization</b>, I would like to register the pets waiting for adoption, so them have a home.

+As a <b>Organization</b>, I would like to generate a report of adopts, so i have a controll.

+As a <b>Client</b>, I would like to see information of the pet, so i'm prepared for any need.

+As a <b>Client</b>, I would like to send my contact, so the company to contact me.

 <br />

 ## Diagram